CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

 It is now an error to have a Plaine & Easie Code document without also specifying a clef.
 This change was introduced because the clef specifies the line on the staff on which the note should be drawn, and without a clef this is ambiguous.

-The lower-case character p
+The lower-case character p was introduced to

 indicate fermatas, replacing the previous practice of

-enclosing the note in parentheses, ()
+enclosing the note in parentheses, ().
+This

 change was introduced because the parentheses were already